HautechAI/agents/docs/README.md

 On errors thrown by the graph runtime, only tokens included in the failed run are rejected; others remain pending. `dropTokens()` cleans up any remaining buffered items for those tokens.
 Each run is tagged with a per-run identifier in logs for easier tracing.

-Note: Running a non-native platform may be slower depending on Docker Engine/Desktop emulation (qemu/binfmt).
-Not all image tags are multi-arch; prefer multi-arch images when specifying platform.
+Notes: Running a non-native platform may be slower depending on Docker Engine/Desktop emulation (qemu/binfmt); your Docker Engine must support the requested platform; and not all registries publish multi-arch images for the same tag.